-Clark Creek Primitive Trail is a 4.3 mile lightly trafficked loop trail located near Woodville, MS that features a waterfall and is rated as moderate.
+Clark Creek Primitive Trail is a 4.3 mile lightly trafficked loop trail located near Woodville, Mississippi that features a waterfall and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash